-b.
+- b.
 Strip the tower top end of the armored cable as shown in Figure 17, being very careful not to cut the insulation on the three conductors.
-A special tool may be purchased for this task at most electrical supply distributors.

-NOTE: Leave at least 8" of conductor exposed beyond the armor.

-NOTE: Cut off grounding wire at both ends of the cable.
+A special tool may be purchased for this task at most electrical supply distributors. - NOTE: Leave at least 8" of conductor exposed beyond the armor. - NOTE: Cut off grounding wire at both ends of the cable.
 It is not needed for this installation.

 - c.
 It is best to install the connector on the cable before installing the assembly into the junction box.
 Disassemble the fitting, and remove the plastic ring.
 Reassemble the fitting. - d.
 Insert the prepared cable into the fitting until the armor rests against the armor stop.
-Tighten both the intermediate body and the nut to 500 in-lb (42 ft-lb).
-Insert the fitting, through the large off-center hole in the tower top plate, into the bottom of the terminal block area.
+Tighten both the intermediate body and the nut to 42 ft-lb.
+Insert the fitting into the bottom of the terminal block area.
 Add the electrical locknut and tighten securely.
 Install the plastic bushing.
 The bushing is required to avoid chafing and, eventually, short circuits in the tower wiring.